ABOUT THE COURSE

 WHAT WE ADD

 You will have the opportunity to visit university psychology departments, take part in conferences and workshops, visit ad hoc psychology events, and engage in externally organised student sessions relevant to improving your grade.

-Psychology or a related degree at university.
-Many others will go on to work in fields of employment where psychology is an advantage e.g. teaching, nursing, physiotherapy or social work.
-Psychology also links well to any career where you need to understand how people think, e.g. business, advertising, the police or the media.
-Psychology can lead to some very well paid and exciting careers.
+A high proportion of A Level Psychology students will go on to study psychology or a related degree at university.
+Many others will go on to work in fields of employment where psychology is an advantage e.g. within teaching, nursing, physiotherapy or social work.
+Psychology also links well to careers within business, advertising, the police or the media industry.